webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 ## Setup [TypeScript](http://www.typescriptlang.org/)

 Similar to Babel setup, you can register TypeScript to compile your .ts files in your before hook of your config file.
-You will need [ts-node](https://github.com/TypeStrong/ts-node) as devDependency installed.
+You will need [ts-node](https://github.com/TypeStrong/ts-node) as an installed devDependency.

 ```js
     before(function() {